 Have you felt a sudden stab of pain in your hand with no explanation?
 Is the area around your wrist tender and the slightest pressure hurts tremendously?
 If so, it could be because of a fracture.
 Fractures of the hand and wrist are very common.
 They’re also very painful and can prevent you from doing what you love.
+Our specialists of hand and wrist fractures in San Francisco will ensure you get the correct diagnosis and back to full function and mobility.

 Symptoms of a hand or wrist fracture